-- Pending open call for tender (till 9 October 2015) to provide the Commission with the necessary input for development of the implementing legislation, based on Articles 15 and 16 of the TPD. - Specific objectives as regards the tracking and tracing system: - a reassessment of the options proposed in the Feasibility Study; - a proposal for optimal design including system architecture with system interfaces, including the minimum technical standards and describing how adequate levels of security and interoperability will be achieved; - a proposal for optimal design and minimum technical standards with respect to operating the independent data storage, including the key elements of the data storage contracts.
+- Pending selection process of a new contractor to provide the Commission with the necessary input for development of the implementing legislation, based on Articles 15 and 16 of the TPD. - Specific objectives as regards the tracking and tracing system: - a reassessment of the options proposed in the Feasibility Study; - a proposal for optimal design including system architecture with system interfaces, including the minimum technical standards and describing how adequate levels of security and interoperability will be achieved; - a proposal for optimal design and minimum technical standards with respect to operating the independent data storage, including the key elements of the data storage contracts.